Please CLICK on IMAGES for larger view.

 SS Keewatin departs Port McNicoll in the late afternoon in the 1950's.
 The grain elevators and Canadian Pacific station are now gone to make way for a new development.
 SS Keewatin has recently been brought back to Port McNicoll and now serves as a museum ship.

 SS TADOUSSAC 24" x 48"

 Canada Steamship Lines SS Tadoussac is sailing out of Eternity Bay enroute from Bagotville to Montreal June 1958.
 Our Lady of the Saguenay, a thirty-five foot statue of Mary, can faintly be seen in the distance on Cap Trinity.
-This painting has been donated to Le Manoir Richelieu at La Malbaie Quebec.
+Le Manoir Richelieu collection.

 HMCS RAINBOW 24" x 48"